 One of the original townships, Edisto Township was renamed to Orangeburgh Township and was established and first settled by 250 Swiss/Palatine immigrants in 1735.
 It was located on the banks of the North Edisto River in south-central South Carolina.

 The city of Orangeburg was first settled by an Indian trader named George Sterling in 1704.
 The town was named in honor of William IV, Prince of Orange, the husband of Princess Anne, daughter of King George II of England.
 The city of Orangeburg was incorporated in 1883.
-It encompasses approximately 6.38 square miles and boasts a population of 12,765 citizens, according to the 2000 census.
+It encompasses approximately 6.38 square miles and boasts a population of 13,891 citizens, as of 2013.

 The site was attractive because of the fertile soil and the abundance of wildlife.
 The river provided an outlet to the port of Charles Town for agriculture and lumber products.
 The town soon became a well-established and successful colony, composed chiefly of small farmers.

-Click Here for a more detailed discussion about the earliest settlers of Orangeburg.
-Thanks to Lynne Teague of the Orangeburge German-Swiss Genealogical Society for providing it in February of 2011.
+Click Here for a more detailed discussion about the earliest settlers of Orangeburgh.
+Thanks to Lynne Teague of the Orangeburg German-Swiss Genealogical Society for providing it in February of 2011.

 The church played an important role in the early life of Orangeburg.
 An early church built was of Lutheran denomination but was later the Episcopal Church.
-The church building was erected prior to 1763 in the center of the village and was destroyed at the time of the Revolutionary War.
-A subsequent church building was used as a smallpox hospital by General Sherman during the Civil War.
+The church building was erected prior to 1763 in the center of the village and was destroyed at the time of the American Revolution.
+A subsequent church building was used as a Smallpox hospital by Union General William Tecumseh Sherman during the American Civil War.

 The area is rich in history.
 The battle of Eutaw Springs fought in the area during the Revolutionary War in 1781 was the last major battle of the war in South Carolina.
 Large plantations were established in Orangeburg in the 19th century, and the county became a major producer of cotton.

 Railroads arrived in the area early - Branchville became the first railroad junction in the state in 1840.
-Union troops under General Sherman passed through Orangeburg in February 1865 and burned cotton warehouses, the courthouse and the jail.
+Union troops under General Sherman passed through Orangeburg in February of 1865 and burned cotton warehouses, the court house and the jail.
 Out of these ruins came positive changes and today, community leaders see Orangeburg as a county of opportunities.

 The story of the settling of Orangeburg, South Carolina is a page in the history of the state which has never been fully written.
 The cause of this omission can scarcely be accounted for, as ample materials were within the reach of former historians.
 Certain outlines have been given, but nothing very satisfactory has been furnished.